dsherret/server-bridge/readme.md

 Code generation for a statically typed bridge between the client and server.

-This library is experimental and still needs a bit of work.

 ## What does this library do?

 1. Helps you write code on the server that listens for requests.
-2. Generates client-side code from the server side code to send requests to the server.
+2. Generates client-side code from the server-side code to send requests to the server.

 ## Example